causify-ai/tutorials/class_project_instructions/Projects/lightning-fabric_Project_Description.md

-### Description

-Lightning-Fabric is a powerful framework designed to streamline the training and deployment of machine learning models.
-It simplifies the process of managing data, model training, and distributed computing while providing an intuitive interface for researchers and practitioners.
-Key features include:

-- **Flexible Training**: Easily switch between single-node and multi-node training setups.
+**Description**

+Lightning Fabric is a lightweight framework designed to simplify the process of building and training deep learning models.
+It provides a flexible and modular approach to model development, enabling users to easily manage data, models, and training processes.
+With its focus on performance and scalability, Lightning Fabric is ideal for both research and production settings.

+Technologies Used
+Lightning Fabric

+- Facilitates the creation of complex neural networks with minimal boilerplate code.
+- Supports distributed training across multiple GPUs and TPUs.
+- Integrates seamlessly with popular libraries such as PyTorch and TensorFlow.
-- **Built-in Logging**: Automatic logging of metrics and parameters for reproducibility.
+- Provides built-in logging and visualization tools for monitoring training progress.
-- **Dynamic Data Pipeline**: Support for efficient data loading and preprocessing.
-- **Integration with PyTorch**: Seamlessly integrates with PyTorch for deep learning applications.

 ---

-### Project 1: Predicting Housing Prices (Difficulty: 1)
+### Project 1: Image Classification with Transfer Learning (Difficulty: 1)

-**Project Objective**: Build a regression model to predict housing prices based on various features such as location, size, and amenities.
-The goal is to minimize prediction error.
+**Project Objective**
+Develop an image classification model using transfer learning to classify images from a public dataset of everyday objects, optimizing for accuracy.

+**Dataset Suggestions**
-**Dataset Suggestions**: Use open datasets available on Kaggle or government real estate portals.
+Explore Kaggle's image classification datasets or open datasets from government portals.

-**Tasks**:
-- **Data Ingestion**: Load housing datasets using Lightning-Fabric’s data pipeline.
+**Tasks**
+- **Set Up Lightning Fabric Environment**: Install and configure Lightning Fabric with necessary dependencies.
-- **Data Preprocessing**: Clean and preprocess the dataset, handling missing values and encoding categorical features.
+- **Data Preprocessing**: Load the dataset, perform necessary augmentations, and split data into training and validation sets.
-- **Model Selection**: Choose a regression model (e.g., Linear Regression, Random Forest) and set up the training environment.
+- **Model Selection**: Choose a pre-trained model (e.g., ResNet, VGG) and adapt it for the classification task.
-- **Training and Evaluation**: Train the model using Lightning-Fabric, log metrics, and evaluate performance using RMSE.
+- **Training**: Train the model using Lightning Fabric, monitoring performance metrics like accuracy and loss.
-- **Visualization**: Visualize feature importance and prediction errors using Matplotlib or Seaborn.
+- **Evaluation**: Assess model performance on the validation set and visualize results with confusion matrices.

-**Bonus Ideas**:
+**Bonus Ideas (Optional)**
-- Compare different regression models to identify the best performer.
+- Experiment with different augmentation techniques to improve model robustness.
-- Implement hyperparameter tuning using Grid Search.
+- Implement model fine-tuning to enhance performance on the specific dataset.

 ---

-### Project 2: Image Classification with Transfer Learning (Difficulty: 2)
+### Project 2: Time Series Forecasting with LSTM (Difficulty: 2)

-**Project Objective**: Utilize transfer learning to classify images from a publicly available dataset into distinct categories.
-The goal is to achieve high accuracy while minimizing training time.

-**Dataset Suggestions**: Explore image datasets on HuggingFace or Kaggle, such as CIFAR-10 or Fashion MNIST.

-**Tasks**:
-- **Load Pre-trained Model**: Use a pre-trained model (like ResNet or VGG) available in PyTorch and integrate it with Lightning-Fabric.
+**Project Objective**
+Create a time series forecasting model using LSTM to predict future values of a public economic indicator (e.g., unemployment rates), optimizing for mean absolute error (MAE).

+**Dataset Suggestions**
+Utilize public economic datasets available on Kaggle or government economic data portals.

+**Tasks**
-- **Data Augmentation**: Implement data augmentation techniques to enhance the training dataset.
+- **Data Collection**: Gather time series data for the chosen economic indicator.
-- **Training Setup**: Set up a training loop with Lightning-Fabric, including logging and checkpointing.
-- **Evaluation**: Evaluate the model on a validation set and analyze the confusion matrix for classification performance.
+- **Preprocessing**: Clean the data, handle missing values, and normalize the dataset for LSTM input.
-- **Fine-tuning**: Fine-tune the model layers to improve accuracy.
+- **Model Design**: Build an LSTM model architecture using Lightning Fabric, defining layers and hyperparameters.
+- **Training & Validation**: Train the model while monitoring MAE and adjust hyperparameters as necessary.
+- **Forecasting**: Generate future predictions and visualize them against actual historical data.

-**Bonus Ideas**:
+**Bonus Ideas (Optional)**
-- Experiment with different augmentation strategies and their impact on model performance.
-- Create a web application to visualize the model’s predictions on new images.
+- Compare LSTM performance with other forecasting models like ARIMA or Prophet.
+- Implement hyperparameter tuning using grid search or random search techniques.

 ---

-### Project 3: Anomaly Detection in Time Series Data (Difficulty: 3)
+### Project 3: Natural Language Processing for Sentiment Analysis (Difficulty: 3)

-**Project Objective**: Develop an anomaly detection system to identify unusual patterns in time series data, such as server metrics or financial transactions.
-The goal is to minimize false positives while accurately detecting anomalies.

-**Dataset Suggestions**: Utilize time series datasets available on Kaggle or public financial APIs.

-**Tasks**:
-- **Data Collection**: Ingest time series data using Lightning-Fabric’s dynamic data pipeline.
-- **Preprocessing**: Clean the data, handle missing values, and normalize the time series.
+**Project Objective**
+Develop a sentiment analysis model that classifies text reviews (e.g., product reviews) into positive, negative, or neutral categories, optimizing for F1 score.

+**Dataset Suggestions**
+Access text datasets from Kaggle or HuggingFace Datasets that contain labeled sentiment data.

+**Tasks**
+- **Data Acquisition**: Download and explore the sentiment analysis dataset.
+- **Text Preprocessing**: Clean the text data, tokenize, and convert text to embeddings (e.g., using pre-trained embeddings like Word2Vec or BERT).
-- **Model Development**: Implement an anomaly detection model (e.g., LSTM Autoencoder) using Lightning-Fabric.
+- **Model Architecture**: Construct a neural network model (e.g., LSTM or Transformer) using Lightning Fabric for text classification.
-- **Training and Evaluation**: Train the model and evaluate its performance using metrics like precision, recall, and F1-score.
-- **Visualization**: Visualize the detected anomalies on the time series plot using Matplotlib.
+- **Training**: Train the model, focusing on optimizing the F1 score while using validation data for performance assessment.
+- **Evaluation**: Analyze model predictions, generate classification reports, and visualize results with ROC curves.

-**Bonus Ideas**:
+**Bonus Ideas (Optional)**
-- Compare the performance of different anomaly detection techniques (e.g., Isolation Forest, One-Class SVM).
-- Integrate a real-time alert system for detected anomalies using a messaging platform API.

----

-These projects are designed to enhance your understanding of machine learning and the capabilities of Lightning-Fabric while providing hands-on experience with real-world datasets and challenges.
-Enjoy the learning journey!
+- Experiment with different text embedding techniques and their impact on model performance.
+- Implement a model interpretability approach (e.g., SHAP or LIME) to understand model predictions better.